Team Official Handbook

 When will the schedule for the season be ready?

 The initial schedule for the season will be made available within the first 10 days of the month of May.
+Regional schedules are generally released earlier than other division schedules.

 Why doesn't the ERSL reschedule our games for us?

-Games are not reschduled to a new date automatically by the League as we do not know field or team availability.
+Games are not rescheduled to a new date automatically by the League as we do not know field or team availability.
 For this reason games are moved to December 31st and the involved teams must agree on a new date.

 Can I request to reschedule any game on my schedule?